mmatyas/pegasus-docs/docs/themes/api.md

 ## Launching games

-You can select a game by changing `api.collections.index` and `api.currentCollection.games.index`.
+You can select a game by changing `api.collectionList.index` and `api.currentCollection.gameList.index`.
 Then call `api.launchGame` to start the game.

 ## Filtering games